Cloud Empires and the Platform as Private Sovereign

 Platforms answered those questions with architectures of order.
 Amazon and eBay made commercial reputation operational.
 Apple made the app store a gatekeeping regime.
 Upwork and Mechanical Turk converted remote labor into task markets, ratings, account histories, and terms of service.
 Uber reorganized transportation around algorithmic dispatch, pricing, and driver control.
 GoFundMe became, in Lehdonvirta's framing, a platform substitute for parts of the welfare state.

-This is the book's core lesson for technological politics: software becomes institutional when people must pass through it to act.
-A platform is not just a website or marketplace.
-It is a rule system with memory, sanctions, access controls, appeal procedures, taxonomies, payment mechanics, and private administrators.
-The interface may look like convenience.
-The deeper layer is governance.
+Software becomes institutional when people must pass through it to act and its records become authoritative.
+A platform is therefore more than a website or marketplace: it is a rule system with memory, sanctions, access controls, taxonomies, payment mechanics, dispute procedures, and administrators.
+The interface presents convenience; the record beneath it decides who may return tomorrow.

 The Platform-State